Cleaning and hygiene for reopening your hair and beauty business

 The government guidelines recommend using disposable tools and supplies where possible.

-Create a detailed list of what needs to be cleaned and when.
+Brush off your detailed list of what needs cleaning and when.
 Duncan says, “Within your workspace, think about the common surfaces that everyone touches: the door handles, light switches and so on.
 Anything that could be touched by an employee or a customer should be on a checklist for regular and frequent cleaning.
 If you have cloth seats in your reception area, you might want to cover them in plastic so they are more easily cleaned.”

 - Have strict cleaning measures for the toilet and any showers and changing rooms;